cashapp/spirit/pkg/table/README.md

 ```
 - An `INSERT ..
 SELECT` statement is run on the table to copy between the last chunk pointer and the new value.

 The composite chunker is very good at dividing the chunks up equally, since sparing a brief race condition each chunk will match exactly the `chunkSize` value.
-The only downside is that it becomes a little bit wasteful when you have an `auto_increment` `PRIMARY KEY`s and rarely delete data.
+The main downside is that it becomes a little bit wasteful when you have an `auto_increment` `PRIMARY KEY`s and rarely delete data.
 In this case, you waste the initial `SELECT` statement, since the client could easily calculate the next chunk pointer by adding `chunkSize` to the previous chunk pointer.
+A second issue is that the composite chunker always returns `FALSE` for the KeyAboveHighWatermark optimization.
+It is possible that it could be implemented correctly in future, but for code-simplicity we have chosen not to for now.

 Many of our use-cases have `auto_increment` `PRIMARY KEY`s, so despite the composite chunker also being able to support non-composite `PRIMARY KEY`s, we have no plans to switch to it entirely.